Bram-diederik/apache-HA-access/README.md

 This project contains 3 apache2 website snippets.

 # allow-list-site.conf
-This example needs a whitelisted ip to operate. new ip's are send to home assistant where access can be granted or denied.
+This example needs an allowed ip to operate. new ip's are send to home assistant where access can be granted or denied.

 # deny-list-site.conf
-This example allows all access unless the ip is on the blacklist.
+This example allows all access unless the ip is on the denylist.

 # honey-pot.conf
-This example automaticly adds the ip to the blacklist. use a website that should not be known for the public. and automaticly blacklists loads of scanners.
+This example automatically adds the ip to the denylist. use a website that should not be known for the public. and automaticly denies loads of scanners.